10 Best HTML Projects with Source Code

 Survey Form

-As an absolute beginner, creating a survey form is an ideal HTML project.
 A survey form is a simple yet highly effective way of collecting information from customers or visitors.
 By using HTML, you can create an online survey form that customers can fill out to provide a certain set of information.
-While designing a form, it is essential to pay special attention to the type of information that is valuable to a business.
+While designing a form, paying special attention to the type of information valuable to a business is essential.

-To create a survey form, you need to make use of various HTML tags, including form and input tags.
-Apart from input fields, you can also add checkboxes and radio buttons in the form to make the form more interactive.
-You can also make use of CSS to make the survey form visually appealing.
-This will serve as the best mini-project in HTML and CSS.
+To create a survey form, you must use various HTML tags, including form and input tags.
+Apart from input fields, you can also add checkboxes and radio buttons to make the form more interactive.
+You can also use CSS to make the survey form visually appealing.
+This will serve as the best HTML and CSS mini-project.

 Want to learn CSS?
 Check out: CSS Tutorial